-As one of only two Level I Trauma Centers in the region, we treat up to 3,000 of the most critical adult and pediatric trauma patients each year.
+As one of only two Level I Trauma Centers in the region, we provide care for the most critical trauma conditions.
+Each year, we treat up to 3,000 adult and pediatric trauma patients.

 Why Choose Us for Trauma Care

-- As a Level 1 Trauma Center, we provide the highest level of surgical care for traumatic injuries.
+- Regional leaders: As a Level 1 Trauma Center, we provide the highest level of surgical care for traumatic injuries.

-- Our services include emergency care, orthopedic care, cardiothoracic care and neurosurgery 24 hours a day.
+- 24/7 services: Our services include emergency care, orthopedic care, cardiothoracic care, and neurosurgery 24 hours a day.

-- We have separate emergency departments for adults and kids, with four adult trauma bays and two pediatric trauma bays.
+- Adult and pediatric care: We have separate emergency departments for adults and kids, with four adult trauma bays and two pediatric trauma bays.

-- Our department features providers from different specialties who work together as a team to give patients the best possible experience.
+- All the specialists you need: Our department features providers from different specialties who work together as a team to give patients the best possible experience.

-- After providing care in the hospital, we connect our patients and families to helpful resources for support after discharge.
+- Ongoing support: After providing care in the hospital, we connect our patients and families to helpful resources for support after discharge.

 24/7 Trauma Care